oneapi-src/oneAPI-samples/Frameworks/IntelPython_XGBoost/IntelPython_XGBoost_GettingStarted/README.md

 ### Running the Sample as a Python File

-Open notebook in Jupyter and download as python file (see image using "daal4py Hello World" sample)
+Open notebook in Jupyter and download as python file (see image using "Modin Getting Started"  sample)

 ![Download as python file in the Jupyter Notebook](Jupyter_Save_Py.jpg "Download as python file in the Jupyter Notebook")